Thiazide diuretics are mainly used to treat high blood pressure (hypertension).

 It is helpful if you have your medication - and/or the leaflet that came with it - with you while you fill out the report.

 Most thiazide diuretics are taken once a day in the morning.
 Any reduction in blood pressure is maintained throughout the 24 hours by this once-a-day dose.
-But, the effect of passing extra urine wears off within 12 hours.
+However, the effect of passing extra urine wears off within 12 hours.
 So, you will not have to get up in the night to make extra trips to the toilet.
-Indeed, the dose used to treat high blood pressure is quite low, and many people barely notice an increase in the amount of urine that they pass.
+Indeed, the dose used to treat high blood pressure (hypertension) is quite low, and many people barely notice an increase in the amount of urine that they pass.